MekhyW/CookieBaker-AI/README.md

 ## Project outline:

 - Langchain app, self-hosted using LangServe
+- All models run locally and all data is stored locally
 - Used by Cookiebot and Dynamo projects to act as the “brain” for natural language capabilities (with inputs from users)
 - For Cookiebot, it will be accessed across machines using internal IP addresses.
 For Dynamo, it will be accessed via the localhost
-- Multimodal inputs, context-aware responses, online integration capabilities, instruction execution/system modification capabilities
+- Multimodal inputs, context-aware responses, online searching capabilities (if internet connection is available), command execution capabilities according to client-defined commands
 - Parallelization and resource monitoring with Dask
 - Design for on-premise environments, potentially resource-restricted.
 No data is stored/posted outside of the running device (internet is only used for querying complex models and searching the web)